-The LKB-15 and LKB-30 heads can be provided with mounting feet or with a bus bar mounting kit; both are optional.
+The LKP-60 Measuring Head is provided with mounting feet as standard equipment.
+The mounting feet facilitate the mounting of the heads vertically on the floor or on a platform.
+The LKP-45 head can be provided with mounting feet or with a bus bar mounting kit; both are optional.